-All PII transmitted via e-mail or stored on external drives, internal hard drives, or cloud drives must be encrypted.
-All PII stored onsite and electronically must have limited access, be kept safe from unauthorized individuals at all times, and must be managed with appropriate information technology (IT) services.
+All PII transmitted via e-mail or stored on external drives must be encrypted.
+All PII stored onsite must be kept safe from unauthorized individuals at all times and must be managed with appropriate information technology (IT) services.
 Accessing, processing, and storing of PII data on personally owned equipment at off-site locations (e.g. employee's home, and non-grantee managed IT services, e.g. Yahoo mail, Gmail, etc.) is strictly prohibited.